Please ensure Javascript is enabled for purposes of website accessibility Page 4: Teaching Classroom Rules

 The act of being thoughtful and purposeful about designing activities and providing instruction, and doing so in a methodical manner.

-Clearly Defining the Rules
+Clearly Define the Rules

-Provide examples and non-examples when defining the rules to ensure that children understand them.
-For example, during group time the teacher might ask the children to role-play using “inside voices” and “outside voices.”
+• Provide examples and non-examples when defining the rules to ensure that children understand them.
+For example, during group time the teacher might ask the children to role-play using inside voices and outside voices.

-Involving Children
+Involve Children

-Involve children in discussions about the rules and why they are important.
-A teacher might ask, “Why do you think it is important to go down the slide feet-first?”
-Sometimes, children won’t agree with or understand the purpose of the classroom rules; for this reason, it is important to discuss why these rules are in place.
+• Discuss the rules and why they are important with the children.
+A teacher might ask, Why do you think it is important to go down the slide feetfirst?
+Sometimes children will not agree with or understand the purpose of the classroom rules; for this reason, it is important to discuss why these rules are in place.

 “Our Classroom Rules Book” is a virtual “flip book.”
 Clicking on the right or left edge of a page will move you forwards or backwards in the book.